yutianqin/yutianqin/README.md

 Yutian Qin | <a href="mailto:yutianqin2000@gmail.com">yutianqin2000@gmail.com</a> | <a href="https://www.linkedin.com/in/yutianqin" target="_blank">linkedin</a> <br>
-Developer | Grad student at University of Utah
+Developer | IT Specialist at Scientific Computing and Imaging Institute at the University of Utah

 <table style="width: 100%;">